Squares

 (Second square: E10-12, A10-12, D10-12)

-Practice playing the notes in the squares in both directions.
 Even though the corresponding notes are the same frequency, they do not sound exactly the same.
-The different string widths give the notes unique overtones.
-Later when you create your own licks and chord progressions, you can use this concept to add more variety to your playing.
+The A notes, for example, will sound different because the string widths give the notes unique overtones.
+Later when you create your own licks and chord progressions, you can use this concept to add variety to your playing.

 Best Time to Practice